 On Putin, Biden expressed what billions around the world and millions inside Russia also believe.
 He did not say that the US should remove him from power.
 There is a difference.

 On March 1, Boris Johnson’s spokesperson said the sanctions on Russia “we are introducing, that large parts of the world are introducing, are to bring down the Putin regime.”
 No. 10 tried to walk that back but two days earlier James Heappey, minister for the armed forces, wrote in The Daily Telegraph:

 “His failure must be complete; Ukrainian sovereignty must be restored, and the Russian people empowered to see how little he cares for them.
 In showing them that, Putin’s days as President will surely be numbered and so too will those of the kleptocratic elite that surround him.
 He’ll lose power and he won’t get to choose his successor.”

-After the fall of the Soviet Union and throughout the 1990s Wall Street and the U.S. government dominated Boris Yeltsin’s Russia, asset-stripping former state-owned industries and impoverishing the Russian people.
+After the fall of the Soviet Union and throughout the 1990s Wall Street and the U.S. government dominated Boris Yeltsin’s Russia, asset-stripping former state-owned industries to enrich themselves and a new class of oligarchs, while impoverishing the Russian people.
 Putin came to power on New Year’s Eve 1999 and started restoring Russia’s sovereignty.
 His 2007 Munich Security Conference speech, in which he blasted Washington’s aggressive unilateralism, alarmed the U.S., which clearly wants a Yeltsin-like figure to return.
 The 2014 U.S.-backed coup in Kiev was a first step.
 Russiagate was another.

 Back in 2017, Consortium News saw Russiagate as a prelude to regime change in Moscow.
 That year I wrote: